-With the help of above information, now you can better understand your users within the site and organic search.
+With the help of the above information, now you can better understand your users within the site and organic search.
 You can easily analyze and understand, which pages or content is important, and will give conversion rate as well you can fix all the issues.

 You can integrate both Google Analytics and Google Search Console, and view all the data side by side, how landing pages, conversion rates, SEO performance, etc are doing to come up with better Digital Marketing Strategy.

 Being an advertiser it is mandatory to follow Google’s procedure and guidance if you want to improve your search results.
 To grow your performance on Search Engine and start doing the best on the Google search platform, then you really have to play by their rules.
 You have to pay attention to their recommendations.
 Most important thing is to make your website fit their requirements and expectations.
 Join the eMarket Education digital marketing online course to learn how to use Google Analytics and Google Search Console to improve your Site.